Marcumc165/Case-Studies/Cyclistic.md

 ## **Step Four: Analyze**

-In this phase of the analysis process, I will begin to analyze the relatonships in the data across the columns, identify trends, and extract datasets that help me understand the the different habits between casual riders and member riders.
+In this phase of the analysis process, I will begin to analyze the relationships in the data across the columns, identify trends, and extract datasets that helps me understand the different habits between casual riders and member riders.
 These are some of the queries that I ran to analyze the data.

-To begin with, I ran this query is to extract the membership status, and total rides for each ride type.
+To begin with, I ran this query to extract the membership status, and total rides for each ride type.
 ```
 SELECT
   member_casual,